radiantearth/stac-spec/item-spec/item-spec.md

 #### bbox

-Bounding Box of the asset represented by this item using either 2D or 3D geometries, formatted according to [RFC 7946, section 5](https://tools.ietf.org/html/rfc7946#section-5).
-The length of the array must be 2*n where n is the number of dimensions.
+Bounding Box of the asset represented by this Item using either 2D or 3D geometries, formatted according to [RFC 7946, section 5](https://tools.ietf.org/html/rfc7946#section-5).
+The length of the array must be 2\*n where n is the number of dimensions.
 The array contains all axes of the southwesterly most extent followed by all axes of the northeasterly most extent specified in Longitude/Latitude or Longitude/Latitude/Elevation based on [WGS 84](http://www.opengis.net/def/crs/OGC/1.3/CRS84).
 When using 3D geometries, the elevation of the southwesterly most extent is the minimum depth/height in meters and the elevation of the northeasterly most extent is the maximum.
 This field enables more naive clients to easily index and search geospatially.
-STAC compliant APIs are required to compute intersection operations with the item's geometry field, not its bbox.
+STAC compliant APIs are required to compute intersection operations with the Item's geometry field, not its bbox.

 ### Properties Object